This article has been updated and improved. It was originally published in October 2013.

 4. Ferocious Sea Beasts

-Folklore and mythology have dwelled on the topic for seemingly a zillion years.
-Let’s see, there’s…–Loch Ness Monster (6th century/Scottish Gaelic folklore) -Kraken (Norwegian folklore) -Hydra, Charybdis, Sirens (Greek Mythology/Homer)
+Folklore and mythology have circled around the topic for thousands of years.
+Could there be monsters living in the sea?
+Some popular ones are:–Loch Ness Monster (6th century/Scottish Gaelic folklore) -Kraken (Norwegian folklore) -Hydra, Charybdis, Sirens (Greek Mythology/Homer)

 The mantis shrimp is the most horrifyingly beautiful thing I’ve ever seen in my life.